aciceri/scmrl/README.md

 ### Terminal.scm
 It provides the interface (input and output) with the terminal, it uses intensively the nCurses library.

+## Installation
+You can compile the game moving in the main directory and entering this command:

+`chicken-install`

+Then you can play entering `./scmrl`

 ## Important